-1. Adjust oven rack to lower middle position and heat to 300 degrees.
-Combine all the ingredients in a large Dutch oven, including the spent orange halves and juice.
+- Adjust oven rack to lower middle position and heat to 300 degrees.
+Combine all the ingredients in a large Dutch oven, (this is my favorite one!) including the spent orange halves and juice.
 Bring the mixture to a simmer over medium-high heat, uncovered.
 Once it simmers, cover pot and transfer it to the oven.
 Cook until the meat falls apart when prodded with a fork, about 2 hours.

-2. Remove the pot from the oven and turn on the broiler.
+- Remove the pot from the oven and turn on the broiler.
 Use a slotted spoon to remove the meat from the pan and place it on a large foil-lined jelly roll pan.
 Remove and discard everything from the pot except for the cooking liquid.
-Place pot over high heat on the stove and boil until thick and syrupy, about 20 minutes.
+Place pot over high heat on the stove and boil until it thickens and syrupy, about 20 - 30 minutes.
 You should have about 1 C of liquid remaining when it is finished.

-3. While the liquid is reducing, use two forks to pull each cube of pork into three equal sized pieces.
-Once the liquid has become a syrup, gently fold in the pieces of pork into the pot.
+- While the liquid is reducing, use two forks to pull each cube of pork into three equal sized pieces.
+Once the liquid has reduced, gently fold in the pieces of pork into the pot.
 Try not to break up the pork any further.
 Taste and add additional salt and pepper.